Jaqen H'ghar, by Amok ©

 A Storm of Swords

 Seeking passage from Westeros, Arya shows the iron coin to Ternesio Terys, the captain of the Braavosi ship Titan's Daughter.
-When Arya says, "Valar morghulis", Ternesio replies, "Valar dohaeris", and he agrees to transport her from Saltpans to Braavos.
+When Arya says, "Valar morghulis", Ternesio replies, "Valar dohaeris", and agrees to transport her from Saltpans to Braavos.

 A Feast for Crows